eigmax/SolExample/uniswap_v3/README.md

 npx hardhat getPoolAddress --network localhost --tokena ${tokenA} --tokenb ${tokenB}
 ```
 where fee can be calculated by querying the best price with [uniswap-chain-queries](https://github.com/thanpolas/uniswap-chain-queries).
+and the `tickPrice` is the marginal price of current tick.

 3. update `.env` with above token A, B, C, pool and swap.